informatics-isi-edu/chaise/docs/user-docs/chaise-config.md

  #### showFaceting
  If `true`, shows the faceting panel on the recordset app.
    - Type: Boolean
-   - Default value: false
+   - Default behavior: the faceting panel will not be available on recordset page
    - Sample syntax:
      ```
      showFaceting: true
      ```

  #### hideTableOfContents
  If true, hides the table of contents panel on the record app.
-By default table of contents will be visible.
    - Type: Boolean
-   - Default value: false
+   - Default behavior:  table of contents will be visible
    - Sample syntax:
      ```
      hideTableOfContents: true
      ```

  #### disableExternalLinkModal
- Set this to false to disable the external link notification.
+ Set this to true to disable the external link notification.
    - Type: Boolean
-   - Default value: false
+   - Default behavior: a notification that you are navigating to an external page in 5 seconds will show
    - Sample syntax:
      ```
      disableExternalLinkModal: true